t-recx/blocks/README.md

-A game inspired by a popular block puzzle game.

-Made with:
- * ruby 2.1.5
- * gosu 0.10.7
+Tetris clone made with ruby and the gosu gem.